oualabadmins/lab_deploy/max-base-config_x-vm/README.md

 + **Client VM(s)**: Windows 10 client(s) joined to the domain
 + **Storage account**: Diagnostics storage account, and client VM storage account if indicated.
 ADDC and App Server VMs in the deployment use managed disks, so no storage accounts are created for VHDs.
 + **NSG**: Network security group configured to allow inbound RDP on 3389
-+ **Virtual network**: Virtual network for internal traffic, configured with custom DNS pointing to the ADDC's private IP address and tenant subnet 10.0.0.0/8 for a total of 16,777,214 available IP addresses.
++ **Virtual network**: Virtual network for internal traffic, configured with custom DNS pointing to the ADDC's private IP address and tenant subnet.
 + **Network interfaces**: 1 NIC per VM
 + **Public IP addresses**: 1 static public IP per VM.
 Note that some subscriptions may have limits on the number of static IPs that can be deployed for a given region.
 + **JoinDomain**: Each member VM uses the **JsonADDomainExtension** extension to join the domain.